InbalBolshinsky/MyMath/README.md

 ## Technologies Used

-#### - Frontend: React with Tailwind CSS for a modern and responsive interface.
+#### - Frontend: React with CSS for a modern and responsive interface.

 #### - Backend: Node.js with Express for API development.